How to Market your Small Business Online - Without Adverts

 Inbound Marketing begins with having your own website; however, a website that is rarely updated is not going to yield any measurable marketing results.
 Your website needs to be a steady stream of content and updates.
 At a very basic level, you would need a blog, social media integration, and feedback forms.
 You may want to add a newsletter subscription, but that we can focus on another day.

-Later down the line, the amount of functionality on your website may increase; for example, you may need to need to create targeted landing pages for your social media posts, especially if you are (eventually) going to delve into paid advertising.
-Remember, let’s get one or two things right first before expanding.
+Later down the line, the amount of functionality on your website may increase; for example, you may need to create targeted landing pages for your social media posts, especially if you are (eventually) going to delve into paid advertising.
+Remember, let's get one or two things right first before expanding.

 Don't get overwhelmed, your campaign can start with a very simple website and a few blog posts written by yourself.
 It's not all-or-nothing.
 Your campaign is best done at a steady pace over a long period of time - the key is consistency.
 Keep at it, and the rewards will follow.